UgnilJoZ/rust-minetestworld/README.md

 ## An example

-Here is an example that reads all nodes of a specific map block:
+Here is an example that reads all nodes of a specific chunk ("map block"):
 ```toml
 [dependencies]
 tokio = { version = "1", features = ["full"] }